ScratchLang/ScratchLang/README.md

 To code, edit the .ss(es) in you favorite glorified text editor like VSC or Atom.

 To add assets, put them in the "assets" folder for the chosen sprite (or stage)

+You don't need ScratchLang to program ScratchScript (.ss) files, you can use a text editor.
+You just need ScratchLang to compile your project so it can run in Scratch.

 # Dependencies
 ## Windows
 You need `zenity`.